NickWoodall/HelixGen/readMe.txt

 #A few warnings especially at the beginning are exptected, will take a few hours
 python HelixFit.py data/4H_dataset/models data/Fits_4H_new

-#convert fitted parameters to distance map and phi values of helical endpoints, -TESTED
+#convert fitted parameters to distance map and phi values of helical endpoints
 #prints shape of saved numpy array
 python FitTransform.py data/Fits_4H.csv data/Fits_4H_dm_phi -d

-#train GAN and save the loss plots  -TESTED
+#train GAN and save the loss plots
 python TrainGAN.py data/Fits_4H_dm_phi.npz -o FullSet

 -----------------------Workflow for generating and designing 4 helix bundles-------------------
-#remakes csv object loop data without re-fitting the loops, use -r to redo the loop fits  -TESTED
+#remakes csv object loop data without re-fitting the loops, use -r to redo the loop fits
 python util_LoopCreation.py -j

-#Generate and loop 8 generated 4h topologies, you must have downloaded loop_struct.txt and recreated objects with python util_LoopCreation.py -j # -TESTED
+#Generate and loop 8 generated 4h topologies, you must have downloaded loop_struct.txt and recreated objects with python util_LoopCreation.py -j #
 python LoopEndpoints.py -b 8

 #in GraphGen Directory, predict sequence and relax looped structures from above, need to switch to pytorch/Rosetta environment
 python Predict_Design.py -i  ../output -n test1

-##!!--Pyrosetta has been muted via its init method in a lot of places which may not give error messages in the case of
+##!!--Pyrosetta has been muted via its init method in a lot of places which may not give error messages in the case of problems
 --------------------------------Training the GAN-------------------------------------